Skip to main content

 Last updated: March 21, 2026

-A good fit for competitive applicants and students who want a large campus community. no major red flags in the data. solid earnings of $62,400 within 10 years; strong 85% graduation rate.
+A good fit for students who want a large campus community and in-state California residents. no major red flags in the data. solid earnings of $62,400 within 10 years; strong 83% graduation rate.

 Accept